In my last few campaigns, I’ve either eliminated alignment or used the Law-Neutral-Chaos spectrum rather than nine fold alignment system.

 I began creating my current campaign with a quote from Joseph Brodsky firmly planted in my mind, ““Life—the way it really is—is a battle not between good and bad, but between bad and worse.”
 Thus, for nearly two years in real time, the characters have done great deeds of heroism and great deeds of villainy.
 If we were using the normal alignment system, it would be fair to say the party has acted throughout the range of “chaotic evil” to “chaotic good.”
 Here is a brief list of some of their exploits.

 - Allied with and then turned on a wizard that used the disturbing arts of vivimancy to build a society of “better” people.
+The wizard had stabilized and improved the life of the city, but was using horrible magical abilities in a horrific manner.

 - Slew a dragon.